Kong/docs.konghq.com/app/docs/0.4.x/proxy.md

   --header 'Host: mockbin.com'
 ```

-By doing so, Kong recognizes the `Host` value as being the `inbound_dns` of the "mockbin" API.
+By doing so, Kong recognizes the `Host` value as being the `request_host` of the "mockbin" API.
 The request will be routed to the upstream API and Kong will execute any configured [plugin][plugins] for that API.

 <div class="alert alert-warning">
   <strong>Going to production:</strong> If you're planning to go into production with your setup, you'll most likely not want your consumers to manually set the "<strong>Host</strong>" header on each request.
 You can let Kong and DNS take care of it by simply setting an A or CNAME record on your domain pointing to your Kong installation.
 Hence, any request made to `example.org` will already contain a `Host: example.org` header.